Tarifit: Zenati sound shifts

-The initial masculine a- prefix is dropped in certain words, e.g., afus 'hand' becomes fus, and afiɣaṛ 'snake' becomes fiɣạṛ.
-This change, characteristic of Zenati Berber varieties, distances Riffian from neighbouring dialects such as Atlas-Tamazight and Shilha.
+The initial masculine a- prefix is dropped in certain words, e.g., afus 'hand' becomes fus, and afiɣaṛ 'snake' becomes fiɣạạ.
+This change, characteristic of Zenati Berber varieties, distances Tarifit from neighbouring dialects such as Atlas-Tamazight and Shilha.

 L and ř

-In the history of Western and Central Riffian /l/ has become /r/ in a lot of words.
+In the history of Western and Central Tarifit /l/ has become /r/ in a lot of words.
 In most dialects there is no difference in this consonant (ř) and in original r, but in some dialects it is more clearly distinguished by the fact that ř is trilled while r is a tap.
 The difference becomes clearer when they are preceded by a vowel, because only original r has a heightening effect on the vowel preceding it e.g. aři [æɾɪ] vs ari [aɾɪ].
 This sound shift has affected other consonants as well.